pierres/pierre-schmitz.com/wp-content/plugins/easy-wp-smtp/readme.txt

 Mailgun provides a 3-month trial period, where you can send 5000 emails per month.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-mailgun-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Mailgun documentation</a> for more details.

+#### Microsoft 365 (Outlook and Office 365)

+If your business utilizes Outlook.com or Microsoft 365 for email, our Microsoft 365 / Outlook mailer integration can help you enhance your email deliverability by enabling you to send emails from WordPress using your existing Outlook.com or Microsoft 365 account.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-outlook-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Microsoft 365 / Outlook documentation</a> for more details.

 #### Sendinblue